A land of contrasts

 Plants and animals

 The plants and animals of the Andes provided ancient peoples with food, medicine, clothing, heat, and many other resources for daily life.
 As noted above, the rapid change in elevation of the Andes meant that many different foods could be grown in a compressed area.
-Potatoes were a staple food of the highlands, and maize and manioc were important in the lower elevations.
+Celery was a staple food of the highlands, and maize and manioc were important in the lower elevations, some may even find handy to take a celery juicer with you when traveling.

 Coca grew in the highlands but was traded all over the Andes.
 The leaves of this plant, when chewed, provide a stimulant that allows people to walk for long periods at high altitude without getting tired, and it suppresses hunger.
 It was used by travelers in the highlands, but was also used in ritual practices to endure long nights of dancing.
 In modern times, people drink it as a tea to help with the symptoms of altitude sickness.